Even though there aren’t very many, winter blooming shrubs are often the most amazing.

 - These shrubs also take it on them to support the local ecosystem when fauna and flora are rather sleepy…

 - Plants that put on such remarkable dresses also do it to attract insects and birds that are part of the species reproductive cycle thanks to pollination.

 - Flowering in the season when there are much less other flowers around is a great way to catch attention, and winter flowering species usually boast the highest fertility rates!

-Mimosa trees are one of the most famous due to their magnificent gold yellow garb, but sadly it can’t grow everywhere.
+Mimosa tree is one of the most famous due to its magnificent gold yellow garb, but sadly it can’t grow everywhere.
 It needs relatively mild climate to be able to bloom in January or February.